sous-chefs/iis/README.md

 #### Attribute Parameters

-- `name`: name attribute.
-Specifies the value of the name attribute.
+- `site_name`: name attribute.
 This is the name of the website or site + application you are adding it to.
 - `path`: The virtual directory path on the site.
 - `physical_path`: The physical path of the virtual directory on the disk.
 - `username`: (optional) The username required to logon to the physical_path.
 If set to "" will clear username and password.